-- There is no clear distinction between matters related to computer organization and matters relevant to computer architecture. - Principle of Equivalence of Hardware and Software: - Any task done by software can also be done using hardware, and any operation performed directly by hardware can be done using software.

-Assuming speed is not a concern.
+- There is no clear distinction between matters related to computer organization and matters relevant to computer architecture.
+They are interrelated and interdependent. - Principle of Equivalence of Hardware and Software: - Any task done by software can also be done using hardware, and any operation performed directly by hardware can be done using software. - Assuming speed is not a concern.